 - Social Engineering: Methods aimed at manipulating people to perform unsafe actions.

 - Exploitation: Tactics to exploit system vulnerabilities that may result in code execution.

-- Persistence: Any action, access or change to a system that grants an attacker persistent presence on the system.
+- Persistence: Any action, access, or change to a system that grants an attacker a persistent presence on the system.

 - Defense Evasion: Evasion tactics an attacker may specifically use to avoid detection or other defenses.

 - Command and Control: Techniques that enable attackers to communicate with controlled systems within a target network.